This article shares tactics to drive leads and convert them into customers, and eventually, return customers.

 Start in Google Analytics.
 Note: You need to have Goals enabled to see this view.
 If you haven’t set it up, this video from Kissmetrics will help get you started.

 In your sidebar menu click the >Conversions section.
 Then, select >Goals and finally >Funnel Visualization.

 Here you will see a visualized 3-step conversion funnel:

 For the best ROI on our efforts, we should look to address the biggest leaks first.
-In our example, that is the homepage as only 2.93% of people are proceeding to ‘Why Join’.
+In our example, the homepage has only 2.93% of people proceeding to ‘Why Join’.